p-marcin/java-dev-vm/README.md

 ## :pushpin: Useful Scripts

-On Ubuntu DEV VM there are some useful scripts which you can use.
+On Java DEV VM there are some useful scripts which you can use.
 See [src/docker/scripts](src/docker/scripts).

 <details>
   <summary>Click here to see an example</summary>
   <br>
   <p>If you want to check versions installed (see
-  also <a href="https://github.com/P-Marcin/ubuntu-dev-vm/releases">Releases</a> tab), type:</p>
+  also <a href="https://github.com/P-Marcin/java-dev-vm/releases">Releases</a> tab), type:</p>
   <img src="docs/images/versions.gif" alt="Versions" width="500px">
 </details>